annashipman/annashipman.github.io/_posts/2019-12-30-effective-executive.md

 What can I contribute, that others cannot?
 Why am I on the payroll?

 Results come from building on strength not shoring up weakness.
 Do what you are good at.

 Ask how can I help, what can I do?
-Feed the opportunities and starve the problem.
 How do my goals align with the goals of the organisation?
 Focus work on upward contribution.
-Think through the purpose and ends, rather than means alone.
-The executive who works at making strengths productive works at making organisation performance compatible with personal achievement.
+The executive who works at making strengths productive, works at making organisation performance compatible with personal achievement.

 ## Making your boss successful is the best way to progress